exercism/docs/building/configlet/lint.md

 - The `"active"` key is required
 - The `"active"` value must be a boolean
 - The `"blurb"` key is required
-- The `"blurb"` value must be a non-empty, non-blank string
+- The `"blurb"` value must be a non-empty, non-blank string with length <= 400
 - The `"version"` key is required
 - The `"version"` value must be the integer `3`
 - The `"status.concept_exercises"` key is required